kon-ham/kon-ham.github.io/_posts/2022-05-10-soggy-beach-shoes.md

 Our coupled bodies now house warming gifts to ourselves - such sensory delight How a tear fell from your face onto my cheek
-Because when you asked me to take responsibility for our lives I didn't respond and and instead I turned my body
+Because when you asked me to take responsibility for our lives I didn't respond and instead I turned my body
 And you knew I was planning to leave
 I don't remember the beach
 But I remember my soggy shoes